 As Proposition \ref{prop:Fcris_pinv_VB} applies to any prismatic $F$-crystal, we deduce from it that $\M[1/p]$ is a vector bundle.
-By Beauville-Laszlo gluing\footnote{In this Noetherian case we are working in it amounts to faithfully flat descent via the map $\rA[1/\I] \to \rA[1/\I]^{\wedge}_p \times \rA[1/\I,1/p]$, as completion is flat.}, we have
+By Beauville-Laszlo gluing\footnote{In the Noetherian situation we are working in, this amounts to faithfully flat descent via the map $\rA[1/\I] \to \rA[1/\I]^{\wedge}_p \times \rA[1/\I,1/p]$, as completion is flat.}, we have

 so we deduce that $\M[1/\I]$ is a vector bundle.
 It then follows that $\M|_{\Spec \rA \setminus \V(p,\I)}$ is a vector bundle. \end{proof}

 We can now use the \'{e}tale descent of $\mathsf{Refl}^{\varphi}(\X_{\Prism},\O_{\Prism})$ to finish.